Recalf/n8n-Cyber-Shield/README.md

 Cyber Shield operates through two continuous, automated workflows:

 1. **Threat Intelligence Pipeline (Data Ingestion)**
-   * **What it does:** By default, it automatically fetches, normalizes, and stores over **30,000+ malicious IP addresses and 160,000+ malicious domain indicators** from reputable security feeds (Feodo Tracker, Hagezi TIF, Stamparm IPSum, and Emerging Threats). (this setup is pretty balanced because an IP addresse could use multiple domains)
+   * **What it does:** By default, it automatically fetches, normalizes, and stores over **30,000+ malicious IP addresses and 160,000+ malicious domain indicators** from reputable security feeds (Feodo Tracker, Hagezi TIF, Stamparm IPSum, and Emerging Threats). (this setup is pretty balanced because an IP address could use multiple domains)
    * **Sync Frequency:** Runs on **12-hour** schedules for some feeds and **24-hour** schedules for others, depending on each feed's expiration and update rate to keep local threat data current.

 2. **Real-Time Detection & Alerting Engine**